Starkie-22/voting-page/README.md

-# voting-page
+# voting-page-with-user-authentication
-A voting page with user authentication.
+This is a voting page with user authentication.